-The Workforce Innovation and Opportunity Act, (WIOA) became law in 2014 and has revitalized the public workforce system to reflect the realities of the 21st century economy and is designed to meet the needs of all job-seekers, workers, and employers.
-WIOA provides a number of high quality services to help people get a job and advance along a career path way through a network of more than 2,400 American Job Centers and their partners across the country.
+The Workforce Innovation and Opportunity Act (WIOA) became law in 2014, and has revitalized the public workforce system to reflect the realities of the 21st century economy.
+It is designed to meet the needs of all job-seekers, workers, and employers.
+WIOA provides a number of high quality services to help people get a job and advance along a career pathway through a network of more than 2,400 American Job Centers and their partners across the country.

 Title I of WIOA authorizes services which include employment and training activities for adults, dislocated workers, and youth.
 To receive adult services an individual must be 18 years of age or older, a United States citizen or eligible non-citizen, and in compliance with the registration provisions of the Military Selective Service Act.

-The full service One-Stop Service Center, also known as the NM Workforce Connection Centers, is the primary framework for the delivery of WIOA services in New Mexico.
-These centers offer co-located partner staff within WIOA program; TANF Works, Division of Vocational Rehabilitation, Jobs for Veterans, Adult Education and various other partners.
+The full service One-Stop Service Center, also known as the New Mexico Workforce Connection, is the primary framework for the delivery of WIOA services in New Mexico.
+These centers offer co-located partner staff within WIOA program: TANF Works, Division of Vocational Rehabilitation, Jobs for Veterans, Adult Education and various other partners.

-Three levels of WIOA services are provided through the One-Stop Service Centers with service at one level being a prerequisite to moving to the next level.
+Three levels of WIOA services are provided through the New Mexico Workforce Connection with service at one level being a prerequisite to moving to the next level.
 The first level consists of basic career services.
-Basic career services include activities such as outreach, intake and eligibility determination as well as information on services available through the One-Stop Service Center.
-Other services include assessment of skill levels, aptitudes, abilities, and supportive service needs; job search and placement assistance and the provision of labor market information.
+Basic career services include activities such as outreach, intake, and eligibility determination, as well as information on services available through the New Mexico Workforce Connection Center.
+Other services include assessment of skill levels, aptitudes, abilities, and supportive service needs; job search and placement assistance, and the provision of labor market information.

 Some individuals need only the most basic information and services to meet their needs.
 However, for a large number of clients, individualized career services are the foundation for developing a more comprehensive plan for attaining employment and/or training goals and targeting the intensive services most appropriate for the client.

 Training services are provided in a manner that maximizes customer choice in the selection of an eligible provider of such services.
 First, eligible adults are given finance power to use Individual Training Accounts (ITAs) at qualified institutions.
 These ITAs supplement financial aid already available through other sources and in some cases pay for the entire cost of training.
-Second, individuals are empowered with greater levels of information and guidance, through a system of consumer reports providing key information on the performance outcomes of training and education providers.
-Third, individuals are empowered through the advice, guidance, and support available through the One-Stop Service Center.
+Second, individuals are empowered with greater levels of information and guidance through a system of consumer reports providing key information on the performance outcomes of training and education providers.
+Third, individuals are empowered through the advice, guidance, and support available through the New Mexico Workforce Connection Center.

 Under WIOA, businesses inform and guide the workforce system so that services are aligned with industry needs.
 WIOA places a premium on industry or sector partnerships and proven strategies like apprenticeship and work-based learning to deliver high-quality worker training.
 Since meeting workforce needs is critical to local, regional, and national economic growth, WIOA better aligns workforce development programs with economic development efforts.
 There is also a greater emphasis on reemployment strategies and require rapid response activities at the state level in response to layoffs or other workforce reductions.

-For additional information on WIOA services and any applicable eligibility criteria, please contact the One-Stop Service Center nearest you.
+For additional information on WIOA services and any applicable eligibility criteria, please contact the New Mexico Workforce Connection Center nearest you.